Advertising-ID-Consortium/Exposure-Log-Specification/README.md

 ---
-date: '2018-07-11 18:15'
+date: '2018-08-17 14:37'
-version: 0.2
+version: 0.3
 ---

 # Context

-## About the Measurement Coalition
+## About the Advertising ID Consortium Exposure Log Specification
-The Coalition’s charter is to make digital advertising exposure data from the Open Internet available so that advertisers can properly and transparently measure the effectiveness of campaigns and ensure engagement with consumers is relevant and valuable.
-The Coalition is open to any media company that adheres to its standards and its commitment to enabling transparent and open measurement.
+The objective of the specification is to make digital advertising exposure data from the Open Internet available so that advertisers can properly and transparently measure the effectiveness of campaigns and ensure engagement with consumers is relevant and valuable.
+The specification is open to any media company that adheres to its standards and its commitment to enabling transparent and open measurement.

 ## General Principles
 - **Human Readable** - Prefer semantic names and identifiers that can be interpreted without system-specific knowledge.
 For example, `Sacramento-Stockton-Modesto` versus `65`.
 - **Commonality** - The type information contained within standardized measurement logs needs to be shared across participants.
 Therefore, maintaining only useful fields and being purposeful about additions is crucial to the success of a unified format.
-- **Privacy** - User privacy is core to a successful and sustainable coalition.
+- **Privacy** - User privacy is core to a successful and sustainable specification.
 Care must be taken to preserve user privacy and comply with applicable regulation.
-- **Openness** - As much as possible, decisions about the measurement coalition should be made in the open, with feedback from participants, advertisers and the broader ecosystem.
+- **Openness** - As much as possible, decisions about the exposure specification should be made in the open, with feedback from the Advertising ID Consortium, advertisers and the broader ecosystem.

 # File Format
 ## File Naming Convention and Packaging